SeppiaBrilla/University-notes/Fundamentals of Artificial Intelligence and Knowledge Representation/Module 1/Costraints/AC-3.md

-is a [[Consistency tecnique]] to find arc consistency.
+Is a [[Consistency technique]] to find arc consistency.
-It uses a queue of arcs and cycles untill is empty.
+It uses a queue of arcs and cycles until is empty.
 At each step, if the values of a variable are reduced, all the arcs from and to it will be enqueued.

 ### pseudocode
 ```python